ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 #### Hashed content

-To ensure resource integrity, the Angular service worker validates the hashes of all resources for which it has a hash.
+To ensure resource integrity, the Angular Classicservice worker validates the hashes of all resources for which it has a hash.
-For an application created with the [Angular CLI](cli), this is everything in the `dist` directory covered by the user's `src/ngsw-config.json` configuration.
+For an application created with the [Angular ClassicCLI](cli), this is everything in the `dist` directory covered by the user's `src/ngsw-config.json` configuration.

-If a particular file fails validation, the Angular service worker attempts to re-fetch the content using a "cache-busting" URL parameter to prevent browser or intermediate caching.
+If a particular file fails validation, the Angular Classicservice worker attempts to re-fetch the content using a "cache-busting" URL parameter to prevent browser or intermediate caching.
 If that content also fails validation, the service worker considers the entire version of the application to not be valid and stops serving the application.
 If necessary, the service worker enters a safe mode where requests fall back on the network.
 The service worker doesn't use its cache if there's a high risk of serving content that is broken, outdated, or not valid.

 Hash mismatches can occur for a variety of reasons:

 *   Caching layers between the origin server and the end user could serve stale content
-*   A non-atomic deployment could result in the Angular service worker having visibility of partially updated content
+*   A non-atomic deployment could result in the Angular Classicservice worker having visibility of partially updated content
 *   Errors during the build process could result in updated resources without `ngsw.json` being updated.
     The reverse could also happen resulting in an updated `ngsw.json` without updated resources.